-- a.
-Conditional uses pertaining to the Floodway, Flood Fringe (FFA and FFB) and Flood Plain Districts, Sections 9.02, 9.04, 9.06, and 9.08, shall, in addition to the previous exhibits, require the following: - 6.
-Plans in triplicate drawn to scale showing the nature, location, dimensions and elevations of the lots, existing or proposed, fill, storage of materials, flood proofing measures, and the relationship of the above to the location of the stream channel. - 7.
+Interim Uses pertaining to the Floodway, Flood Fringe (FFA and FFB) and Flood Plain Districts, Sections 9.02, 9.04, 9.06, and 9.08, shall, in addition to the previous exhibits, require the following:

+- 6. Plans in triplicate drawn to scale (minimum scale is one (1) inch per one hundred (100) feet) showing the nature, location, dimensions and elevations of the lots, existing or proposed, fill, storage of materials, flood-proofing measures, and the relationship of the above to the location of the stream channel. - 7.
 Specifications for building construction and materials, flood proofing, filling, dredging, grading, channel improvement, storage of materials, water supply and sanitary facilities. - 8.
-Any additional information deemed necessary by the Planning Advisory Commission to determine the suitability of the particular site for the proposed use. - State and Federal Permits.
-Prior to granting a permit or processing an application for a Conditional Use Permit the Zoning Administrator shall determine that the applicant has obtained all necessary State and Federal Permits. - D. Conditional Use Procedures: The procedures for a property owner to obtain a conditional use are as follows: - 1.
-The applicant shall obtain the application and necessary forms from the Rochester-Olmsted Planning Department. - 2.
-The applicant shall return the application to the Rochester-Olmsted Planning Department along with the required exhibits and pay the fee established by the Board for processing the conditional use procedures (See Appendix A). - 3.
-Prior to the processing of the application for a conditional use pertaining to the Floodway, Flood Fringe (FFA and FFB) and Flood Plain Districts, the Zoning Administrator shall determine that the applicant has obtained all necessary state and federal permits pertaining to flood proofing and flood protection measures.
+Any additional information deemed necessary by the Commission to determine the suitability of the particular site for the proposed use. - 9.
+State and Federal Permits.
+Prior to granting a permit or processing an application for an Interim/Interim Use Permit the Zoning Administrator shall determine that the applicant has obtained all necessary State and Federal Permits. - D. Interim Use Procedures: The procedures for a property owner to obtain an Interim Use are as follows: - 1.
+The applicant shall obtain the application and necessary forms from the Zoning Administrator. - 2.
+The applicant shall return the application to the Zoning Administrator along with the required exhibits and pay the fee established by the Board for processing the Interim Use procedures (See Appendix A). - 3.
+Prior to the processing of the application for an Interim Use pertaining to the Floodway, Flood Fringe (FFA and FFB) and Flood Plain Districts, the Zoning Administrator shall determine that the applicant has obtained all necessary state and federal permits pertaining to flood proofing and flood protection measures.

-If the conditional use is with respect to either the Floodway, Flood Fringe (FFA and FFB) or the Flood Plain Districts, the Zoning Administrator shall transmit one (1) set of plans to a designated engineer or other expert person or agency acceptable to the county for technical assistance in evaluating the proposed project in relation to flood heights and velocities, the seriousness of flood damage to the use, the adequacy of the plans for protections, and other matters.
+If the Interim Use is with respect to either the Floodway, Flood Fringe (FFA and FFB) or the Flood Plain Districts, the Zoning Administrator shall transmit one (1) set of plans to a designated engineer or other expert person or agency acceptable to the county for technical assistance in evaluating the proposed project in relation to flood heights and velocities, the seriousness of flood damage to the use, the adequacy of the plans for protections, and other matters.